 What is its purpose?

-The indicator measures the proportion of sellers with a minimum amount of the targeted products in stock, available for sale.
-The sellers’ ability to sell the desired products at a time when the customers need them is among the main preconditions for ensuring adequate supply.
-It can also contribute to an increased usage of the products by the target consumers.
+The indicator measures the proportion of sellers with a minimum amount of the targeted products available for sale.
+It is more useful than measuring the total number of products in stock, as it indicates the products’ geographical availability.
+The sellers’ ability to sell the products at a time when the customers need them is among the main preconditions for ensuring adequate supply.
+It can also contribute to an increased usage of the products.

 How to Collect and Analyse the Required Data